 Despite what some people may think, music can be crucial to set up the mood.

-Sound effects can go well with overall style making characters and video goofy or serious.
-In addition to sound effects and pieces of music, you should consider adding more features like subtitles — check out our article on Free Explainer Video Softwares for more information.
+Sound effects can go well with overall style, making characters and video goofy or serious.
+In addition, to sound effects and pieces of music, you should consider adding more features like subtitles — check out our article on Free Explainer Video Software for more information.

-Issues that may occur during video production process
+Issues that may occur during the video production process

 There are two main issues that may occur during the explainer video production process:

 - The client is not satisfied with the product